MSc Polymers for Advanced Technologies

 The following members of staff usually supervise projects:

 All the skills and knowledge you have developed in the programme will be brought into use when you undertake this extended research project in your preferred area of polymer science under the guidance of a member of academic staff.
-You will join one of our research groups within the department to produce real cutting edge progress in the field.
+You will join one of our polymer-focussed research groups at the University of Sheffield to produce real cutting edge progress in the field.
 You will produce a dissertation and an oral presentation based on your findings towards the end of the summer over which the project is undertaken.